-Heel pain is a frequent ailments that podiatrists treat.
-One of the most common causes of heel pain is due to plantar fasciitis.
+Heel pain is a frequent ailment that podiatrists treat.
+One of the most common causes of heel pain is plantar fasciitis.
 The plantar fascia is a large ligament that extends from the heel to the toes and is a big supporter of the arch.
 When this ligament becomes inflamed and irritated, we refer to this as plantar fasciitis.

 Plantar fasciitis can occur in a variety of age groups.
 Some of the factors that can make patients more prone to developing plantar fasciitis are:

 - Those with a flat foot type

 - Those with tight calf muscles

 - Those who have a high arch foot type

 - Certain athletes such as distance runners

 - People who have occupations that require them to be on their feet all day long

 - Certain shoe gear and spending a lot of time barefoot can also trigger plantar fasciitis.
 Flip-flops are one of the most common culprits of plantar fasciitis in the summertime and shoes that are highly flexible with little support can also trigger it.

 There are a variety of treatment options for plantar fasciitis and your doctor will be able to provide you with treatment options that could best suite you.
 The majority of plantar fasciitis cases can be resolved with conservative care without surgical intervention.
 Here are some of the treatment options that your doctor may suggest: